michodgs25/1-health/README.md

 Content-

 All video content belong to YouTube and its respective creators.
-All images and quote-images were taken from googe images and belongs to the owner.
+All images and quote-images were taken from googe images and belongs to the owner of those images.

+Texts used on website-

 "Mental health affects every human being, from your average joe to sport stars and other famous names;
 talking openly with each other about mental is very important. discussing mental health brings people together and empathize with each other." https://www.nhs.uk/oneyou/every-mind-matters/